octave-app/octave-app.github.io/docs/index.md

 Most of Octave.app's code is GPL, with the exception of its Homebrew formula files, which are BSD 2-Clause License.

 GNU Octave itself is GPL.
 Its dependencies are available under various FLOSS licenses.
+See the license files in the distribution for details.

 ## Alternate Installations